-Not to be confused with Crater Lake National Park, this serine spot nestled in the Mt.
+Not to be confused with Crater Lake National Park, this serene spot nestled in the Mt.
 Hood National Forest is known as Crater Lake’s little sister, Little Crater Lake.
-Whether you are looking for a gorgeous place to hike, or just want a quiet place to camp, this hidden gem surrounded by luscious meadows is the perfect place to getaway in Oregon for the weekend.
+Whether you are looking for a gorgeous place to hike, or just want a quiet place to camp, this hidden gem surrounded by luscious meadows is the perfect place to get away in Oregon for the weekend.
 While the campground here offers few amenities (such as only one vault toilet, and only one source for potable water), what the lake lacks in comfort will make up for in serenity.

 Take a video tour of Little Crater Lake here.Little Crater Lake here.

 While camping at Little Crater Lake campground would be a great choice, as you could possibly have the place to yourself(one article I read the campers mentioned there wasn’t even a ranger present), you could also check out the Resort which is about 12 miles from Timberline Lodge, in Welches, Oregon.

 You will find Little Crater Lake on the way to Timothy Lake, just east of Mt.
 Hood about 10 miles on highway US 26 past Timberline.
 The water here is amazingly crystal clear, and an incredible light blue reflecting of the sky which you might not expect to find in a meadow off the base of a mountain.

 Little Crater Lake is considered a “geological oddity” and believed to be created by artesian water forcing its way through soft volcanic rock.
 Basically there were separate layers of earth, one being a water bearing gravel between solid bedrock and below soft siltstone.
 This area is a volcano, and when faults had shifted at some point, it created a crack allowing water to travel up through fissures.